 Be it a query in the question paper or borrowing something, teach your child to raise his hand to attract the attention of the invigilator.
 Ask him not to waste precious time mulling over the situation or trying to ask someone nearby for help.

-With hard work, motivation and these little tips in place, your child should be able to breeze through the toughest of tests!
+With hard work, motivation and these exam hall tips in place, your child should be able to breeze through the toughest of tests!
 All the best!

 Anitha Bennett is a freelance author who has written books for children from preschool to preteen levels.
 She also conducts workshops for parents, teachers and children.